 The Solomon Amendment is a federal law superseding most elements of FERPA that requires Berklee to provide lists containing student recruiting information to the Department of Defense when requested for recruiting purposes.
 This information can include the student's name, addresses, telephone listings, age or year of birth, place of birth, level of education or degrees received, academic major, and the most recent previous educational institution in which the student was enrolled.
 Students may request that Berklee not release information under the Solomon Amendment by contacting the Office of the Registrar and requesting to opt out of the directory.

-Additional information on policies and procedures relating to Berklee's compliance with FERPA can be found in the annual Policy Handbook for Students or from the Office of the Registrar.
+Additional information on policies and procedures relating to Berklee's compliance with FERPA can be found in the full policy above or from the Office of the Registrar.